 How do I make beef stew more flavorful?

 The secret to a rich beef stew with extra flavor is the process.
 It is essential to start with sautéed onion and garlic and build the base from there.
-If you skip this extra step, you’ll lack that hearty depth of flavor you’re craving.
-Additionally, pouring in a bottle of dark beer, such as Guinness, will give your stew a rich and hearty flavor unlike other beef stews.
+Additionally, pouring in a bottle of dark beer, such as Guinness, and letting it cook down will give you a rich and hearty flavor.

 What to Serve with Beef Stew